 Lillet Rouge (red) was specifically created for the American market by one of Lillet’s grandsons in 1962.

-Served over ice with an orange slice, or with club soda and make a fizzy Lillet aperitif.
+Serve over ice with an orange slice or club soda to make a fizzy Lillet aperitif.

 52) Lillet Rosé (2011)